 When not speaking, I devote my time to writing, including two books to be released by Zondervan Publishers in 2015 and 2016.
 In addition, I write feature articles, blog posts, stories and devotional meditations for numerous in-print and online publications including MOPS International, Today’s Christian Woman, and Fullfill Magazine.

-For thirteen years, I have been married to the love of my life, Troy.
-Together, we have six children, ages 7 to 22, which provides no shortage of housework and hilarity.
-I enjoy a good novel, an early morning run, sleeping in the sun, and a kitchen table filled with people.
+For fifteen years, I have been married to the love of my life, Troy.
+Together, we have six children, ages 9 to 24, which provides no shortage of housework and hilarity.
+I enjoy an early morning run, a long literary novel, sleeping in the sun, and a kitchen table filled with people.

 Possible Speaking Topics

 NEW! *Undone: Making Peace with an Imperfect Life: It would be nice if life always went according to plan.
 But sometimes dreams don’t pan out, children don’t behave, and marriage isn’t bliss.
 Falling in love with your life isn’t found in what tomorrow may or may not hold or your ability to control all the variables.
 It happens while leaning into what is.
 It flows through forgiving the past its disappointments, yourself the failures and your relationships their let-downs.
 It’s refusing to be undone by an undone life.
 And believing sometimes the most colorful and courageous stories are written in the middle of a mess.

 With You: Creating the Relationships You Crave: Although opportunities for connection abound as never before, the latest statistics show loneliness is on a steep climb.
 We crave relationship filled with meaning and depth, but social media and cell phones aren’t cutting it.
 Relationships don’t just happen; they require desire, intentionality and good old-fashioned hard work.
 Learn the skills necessary to build the relationships you long for.